It seems there’s nothing like it on the

-and, under various names, has been run with volunteer leadership every
+for people and nature.”
+But it started in1975 and, under various names, has been run with volunteer leadership every

 two years ever since.

-It started in 1975 thanks to two students of
+It concept came from two students of

 Aldo Leopold, Doug and Dot Wade.
 Doug was director of